aspiringsecurity/EMTTR/EHRs/dicom-optimism-marketplace/roughreadme.md

 - Navigate to packages/hardhat directory
 - Double check that your .env at the root level of this directory is set up correctly (look back earlier in this guide if unsure)
 - Open hardhat/config.js
-- Line 29: Change "mainnet" to "rinkeby"
+- Line 29: Change "mainnet" to "ropsten"
-- Line 76-79: Un-comment these 4 lines that relate to the rinkeby configuration.
-If you are unsure how to do this, just mirror the formatting of the mainnet configuration that is not commented out in line 84-87.
+- Line 88-91: Un-comment these 4 lines that relate to the ropsten configuration.
+If you are unsure how to do this, just mirror the formatting of the optimism configuration that is not commented out in line 101-104.
 You won't be able to deploy successfully if you do this incorrectly
-- Line 84-87: Comment out the 4 lines that relate to the mainnet configuration.
+- Line 101-104: Comment out the 4 lines that relate to the optimism configuration.
-- Open hardhat/contracts/lostandfound_vol_1.sol
+- Open hardhat/contracts/lostandfound_vol_1_reloaded.sol
-- On line 93 of the contract, replace the contract URI you see here with the contract URI you created during the artkit process!
+- On line 91 of the contract, replace the contract URI you see here with the contract URI you created during the artkit process!
 Told you we were going to need this later.
 Mimic the out-of-the-box formatting of this line exactly
 - In your terminal, run:
 ```
 cd packages/hardhat
 npx hardhat clean
 npx hardhat compile
 ```
 Your contract is almost ready to be deployed.
 More steps:
 - Open hardhat/deploy/deploy_LF_ERC721.js
 - On line 12 args, replace the contractURI with the contract URI you saved earlier!
 (I acknowledge this is repetivive, but I beleive these two inputs are serving slightly different purposes.
 Or I'm wrong and this is a redundant unncessary step.
 But if you don't know what you're doing, do this just to be safe)
-- We will know deploy the contract.
+- We will now deploy the contract.
 In your terminal, run:
 ```
-cd lostandfound-zora-marketplace
+cd lostandfound-optimism-marketplace
 yarn deploy
 ```
-- Contract deployed to rinkeby!
+- Contract deployed to ropsten!
 Copy the address your contract was deployed to and save it for the next step.
 - We will know verify the contract.
 In your terminal, run:
 ```
 cd packages/hardhat
-npx hardhat verify --network rinkeby "insert contract address here w/o quotes" "insert the constructor argument you entered in line 12 of deploy_LF_ERC721.js EXACTLY how you entered it (in quotes_)"
+npx hardhat verify --network ropsten "insert contract address here w/o quotes" "insert the constructor argument you entered in line 12 of deploy_LF_ERC721.js EXACTLY how you entered it (in quotes)"
 ```
 Your contract is now verified on etherscan!
 This means other people can see into the innerworkings on your contract now on etherscan (which is great for transparency + having trustworthy code)

 Here are the final steps to link your now published NFT contract into your front end (replacing the template project that was included in this repo):
 - Navigate back to packages/react-app/src/contracts/external_contracts.js
-- Replace the addresss for lostandFoundContract4 on line 4171 with your newly deployed contract.
+- Replace the addresss for lostandFoundContract4 on line 6126 with your newly deployed contract.
 No need to touch the ABI because it is the exact same contract from a structural standpoint
-- Navigate to packages/react-app/src/views/App.jsx and replace the contract address on line 78 with your newly deployed contract address
+- Navigate to packages/react-app/src/views/App.jsx and replace the contract address on line 71 with your newly deployed contract address
 - Save files (I hope you've been saving your files everytime I've been giving you step by step directions lol).
 - That's it, you can now run the following code to restart your front end and it will open up the site with your own NFT contract installed:
 ```
-cd lostandfound-zora-marketplace
+cd lostandfound-optimism-marketplace
 yarn start
 ```
 You'll notice that know images load on the marketplace page.
 That is because you have to mint some NFTs first before they populate.
 Head on over to the mint page to mint your pieces (max 2 per wallet with this contract), and then check them out in the marketplace.

 DONE !!!!

 * Last optional step if you want to deploy a rough website that your friends can mess around with.
 Run:
 ```
-cd lostandfound-zora-marketpalce
+cd lostandfound-optimism-marketpalce
 yarn build
 yarn surge
 ```

 Save the URL and share with your friends.
-You now have your very own custom NFT project + ZORA powered marketplace live on rinkeby !!!
+You now have your very own custom NFT project + 0x powered marketplace live on ropsten !!!

 Fin 🏁🏁